 Resistance against Jamming

 Research of opportunities, needs and expectations of future automated warfare in light of embedded wireless sensor network (WSN) is conducted.
-Focus areas are spectrum use and management of autonomous self-configuring covert wireless sensor networks incorporating cognitive behavior.
+Focus areas are spectrum use and management of autonomous self-configuring covert wireless sensor networks incorporating cognitive behaviour.
 A number of modern cognitive system enablers consisting of: (MC)-DSSS, FHSS, OFDM are discussed and compared with the transform domain communication system (TDCS).

 Primary research focuses on low probability of detection / interception (LPD / LPI) properties in terms of WSN transmitter system visibility.
 These parameters are analyzed in light of modern detection methods, such as radiometers and energy detecting systems.
-Moreover, analysis is carried out with respect to modulation behavior and resistance / strength against jamming.
+Moreover, analysis is carried out with respect to modulation behaviour and resistance / strength against jamming.

 These parameters are the backbone for the TDCS system.
-Offering cognitive time / frequency domain controlled behavior as e.g. dynamic spectrum shaping management.
+Offering cognitive time / frequency domain controlled behaviour as e.g. dynamic spectrum shaping management.
 Thus TDCS based cognitive spread spectrum systems provides a high level of interference and anti-jamming capabilities.

 - University of Oulu (Centre for wireless communications)

 COGNAC (Cognitive and opportunistic wireless communication networks) is a national (Finnish) research project with a main aim to develop fundamental knowledge on the techniques of opportunistic spectrum usage for broadband wireless communication systems enabling the provision of multitude of services.
-In addition to the development of practical techniques and solutions, an equally important goal is to achieve good understanding on the fundamental behavior of opportunistic and heterogeneous traffic behavior in order to develop suitable models for analysis and simulation purposes.
+In addition to the development of practical techniques and solutions, an equally important goal is to achieve good understanding on the fundamental behaviour of opportunistic and heterogeneous traffic behaviour in order to develop suitable models for analysis and simulation purposes.
 This three year project is ending at the end of 2010.
 More than 35 scientific journal and conference articles have been produced.
 Cognac is funded by the Finnish Funding Agency for Technology and Innovation, University of Oulu (Centre for Wireless Communications) and VTT Technical Research Centre of Finland.

 - Euler-project (EUropean Software Defined Radio for wireless in joint security operations)